Back to Blog

 python

-from viscribe import Client
+from viscribe.images import extract

 image_url=image_url,